out4b/cdif/README.md

       }
     }

-Since this model contains definition to an abstract action call API interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
-And with this abstract API interface, each kind of IoT devices may have uniform representation covering the differences of underlying implementations.
-E.g. a BLE lightbulb and a Wi-Fi lightbulb manufactured by different vendors may have exactly the same CDIF device model.
-By utilizing this, CDIF design hopes to provide a web based common API interface for IoT devices.

 In original UPnP's definitions, once device discovery is done, the returned device model would present services as URLs, and it requires additional service discovery step to resolve the full service models.
-Unlike this, CDIF's common device model tries to put all service models together inside device model object to present the full capabilities of a device.
+Unlike this, CDIF's common description language tries to put all service models together inside device model object to present the full capabilities of a device.
 And the service discovery process for each protocol, if exists, is assumed to be conducted by the underlying stack and can be startedfrom CDIF's ```connect``` framework API interface.
 This design hopes to simplify client code, and also to be better compatible with protocols, or vendor's proprietary implementations which have no service discovery concept.
-In addition, elements such as services, arguments, state variables in CDIF's common device model are indexed by their keys for easier addressing.
+In addition, elements such as services, arguments, state variables in CDIF's common description language are indexed by their keys for easier addressing.

 Due to the design of underlying network protocols such as Z-Wave, it could take hours for the device to report its full capabilities.
 In this case, framework would progressively update device models to reflect any new capabilities reported from the network.
 To uncover these new device capabilities, client may need to refresh device's model by invoking CDIF's ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for more information on this.